Beresnjev/phalcon_crud/README.md

 During building the application I was following the official [Phalcon Basic Tutorial](https://docs.phalcon.io/5.0/en/tutorial-basic).

-In addition, I would like to thank every staff member of [Lorex Grupp](http://www.lorexgrupp.ee/), who have helped me with many issues!
+In addition, I would like to thank every staff member of [Lorex Grupp](http://www.lorexgrupp.ee/), who have helped me with many issues.

 ## License